Intentions vs. Resolutions: How to Shift Your Mindset in the New Year

 Simply put, intentions define the actions we take today, while goals and resolutions are future focused.
 These concepts are great in theory but cause significant stress, especially when we “fail” to achieve what we’ve set out to do.

 Let me let you off the proverbial hook here.
-While many consider the beginning and end of the calendar year as January 1 and December 31, respectively, it doesn’t need to be looked at that way!
+While many consider the beginning and end of the calendar year to be January 1 and December 31, respectively, it doesn’t need to be looked at that way!

 The first day of January is the first day in the Gregorian calendar.
 The vernal equinox (or spring equinox) that occurs in mid-March, indicating the changing of the seasons and bringing the Northern Hemisphere into spring (and in the Southern Hemisphere, autumn), is regarded in some cultures as the beginning of a new year.

-Give yourself a chance to unplug, with a digital detox from all electronics; sleep and allow your body to restore, repair, and regenerate.
-This can serve as a “refresh” as you enter the New Year and leave you feeling prepared, mentally and physically, to work toward the intentions you set for yourself.
+Give yourself a chance to unplug with a digital detox from all electronics.
+Allow your body to restore, repair, and regenerate.
+This can serve as a “refresh” as you enter the New Year, and it will leave you feeling prepared —mentally and physically —to work toward the intentions you set for yourself.

 Write in Your Journal